 - Awareness – Parents, coaches, school officials and doctors may all have better information about the signs and symptoms of concussions and other traumatic brain injuries than they did a few decades ago.
 Accordingly, this may lead to more children getting treatment for head injuries.

 - Education – The short term and long term consequences of brain injuries are better understood.
-This may also lead more children getting treatment for head or brain injuries.
+This may also lead to more children getting treatment for head or brain injuries.

 - Treatment – More is understood now about how to treat children with brain injuries.